Apjo/Machine-Learning-Notes/README.md

 K-means algorithm is carrying out optimization in the ints steps, for example in the first step i.e. the cluster assignment step, k-means tries to minimize the cost function
 J(...) w.r.t c(1), ..., c(m) keeping u1,..., uk fixed
-and in the second step minizes J(...) w.r.t u1,..., uk We can use this to debug our algorith to make sure our k-means is working correctly
+and in the second step minimizes J(...) w.r.t u1,..., uk We can use this to debug our algorithm to make sure our k-means is working correctly

 ## Random Initialization
 When running k-means following are the tasks that can eb done: